balos1/sundials/doc/arkode/SphinxDocs/guide/source/Introduction.rst

 implementation is accompanied by additions to user documentation and SUNDIALS examples.

-One new requried vector operation and ten new optional vector operations have been added to the NVECTOR API.
+One new required vector operation and ten new optional vector operations have been added to the NVECTOR API.
 The new required operation, :c:func:`N\_VGetLength()`, returns the global length of an ``N_Vector``.
 The optional operations have been added to support the new NVECTOR_MPIMANYVECTOR implementation.
 The